francogassibe/-Dynamic-Analysis-and-model-verification-for-a-non-linear-magnetic-levitation-system/README.md

 Please open the 'explanaition' pptx file to see the hole explanation and development of the entire project

+To better understand the system you can see a video of a dynamic response in the test.MP4 video

 the main project is in 'Proyecto_Vibratoria_Principal' in case you want to run it